Last Updated on November 1, 2023 by Leah Hall

 Add in dry ice (optional).

-Stir and wait until the drink stops gurgling.
+Stir and wait until the drink stops gurgling and dry ice is dissolved, if using.

 Note on Dry Ice: Make sure not to touch the dry ice with your skin or mouth, and don't drink the cubes.
 Don't drink the cocktail until the ice melts.